Febinmodavancheri/febinmodavancheri.github.io/projects/restaurant-erp-data-analysis/README.md

 ## Database Domains Identified

-During exploration, the ERP database was organised into the following functional domains:
+During exploration, the ERP database was organised into the following functional domains.

-**Sales / POS**
+### Sales / POS

 * tickets
 * ticketlines